Day 1 – November 29

 Too often we find ourselves victims of our specific industry’s “regulatory risk.”
 Laws and regulations change and unfortunately it’s not always in our favour.
 The story of Tool Shed is one of trying to start a business that current provincial laws and regulations did not allow, and surprisingly, changing the government’s mind is not always as easy as it may seem.

 Enter the world of Tool Shed’s “Disruptive Behaviour.”
 Maybe you’re trying to start up in a tough economy.
 Perhaps you’re trying to market your business against monster-sized competition.
 Or could it be that you’re trying to affect governmental regulatory change?
 All these scenarios require the use of part of our brains that we’ve been taught to suppress since childhood, the DISRUPTIVE part of our brain.

 The term “Disruptive Marketing” has become so buzz-wordy that we often mistake innovation with being disruptive.
 These are not the same.
-The examples and stories of this concept you’ll hear from Graham will even disrupt the way you think about all of those challenges that seem impossible to overcome.
+The examples and stories of this concept you’ll hear from Sherman will even disrupt the way you think about all of those challenges that seem impossible to overcome.
 It’s time to harness your disruptive behaviour.

 Sponsored by Dow AgroSciences and DuPont Crop Protection